lloydkevin/hugo-wd/content/post/2006-11-18-time-breakdown-for-web-designers.md

 Funny as hell.

 I must admit, that part about Internet Explorer is so true, but what are you going to do?
-It&#8217;s all part of the job description.
+It's all part of the job description.